vistalab-technion/cs236781/_pages/info.md

    github.
 Private repos are OK, but they must remain so even after course completion.

 ## Course Staff
-The old course staff:
+The course staff:
 {% include course_staff.html %}

 ## Literature

-The course does not follow any specific book.
+The course does not follow any specific book due to the rapid changes in the field.
 For your own reference, the following material may be useful.

 {% include literature.html %}

 ## Detailed Syllabus

-The lectures are **In person**, and suplementry matirial with teoretical background exist in the [Lectures]({{ site.baseurl }}/lectures) page.
+The lectures and tutorials are **In person**, and suplementry matirial with teoretical background exist in the [Lectures]({{ site.baseurl }}/lectures) page.
-For some classes, you would be asked to watch a complimenty video to the lecture.

 The tutorials are based on detailed and self-contained Jupyter notebooks, which guide you through.

-This semester we changed the tutorials and you can use the [Old version]({{ site.baseurl }}/tutorials) as a suplementry matirial.

 The course also includes hands-on homework assignments in which you'll implement working real-world models and run them on GPUs on the course servers.